The Archbishop of Dublin

 You have many rights under Irish Data Protection legislation with regard to the processing of your data.

-Right of Access – You have the right to access information we hold on you.
+Right of Access – You have the right to access information the Archbishop holds on you.

-Right of Erasure – In certain circumstance you can request the erasure of the data we hold on you i.e. the right to be forgotten.
+Right of Erasure – In certain circumstance you can request the erasure of the data the Archbishop holds on you i.e. the right to be forgotten.

 Right to Restriction of Processing – Where certain conditions apply, you have the right to restrict processing of your personal data.

-Right of Portability – Subject to certain circumstances, you have the right to have any data we hold on you transferred to another organisation where we hold it in electronic form.
+Right of Portability – Subject to certain circumstances, you have the right to have any data the Archbishop holds on you transferred to another organisation where it is held in electronic form.

 Right to Object – You have the right to object to certain types of data processing.